prathusa/MD5_Hash_Cracker/README.md

 The MD5 algorithm is a widely used cryptographic hashing algorithm that is used to verify the integrity of data.
 You may have seen an MD5 hash provided with a large file download in order to confirm package validity.
 In the past, MD5 has seen usage in database password encryption due to its relatively simple and fast algorithm.
-Unfortunately, its sus- ceptibility to brute force attacks is a major security concern and one of the reasons it is discouraged from being used by Cryptographers.
+Unfortunately, its susceptibility to brute force attacks is a major security concern and one of the reasons it is discouraged from being used by Cryptographers.

 A brute force attack is a type of attack that attempts to exhaustively try all possible combinations of characters until the correct one is found.
-Due to the sheer number of pos- sible combinations, a brute-force attack on an MD5 hash can be extremely time-consuming.
+Due to the sheer number of possible combinations, a brute-force attack on an MD5 hash can be extremely time-consuming.
 However, with the availability of powerful parallel GPU (Graphics Processing Unit) systems, attackers can perform brute force attacks at much faster speeds.
 By utilizing a large number of threads available on a GPU, attackers can drastically reduce the amount of time needed